Why does my microfluidic flow-focusing device switch between large droplets and many small droplets?

 Figure 2.
 Drop electrochemistry setup for kinetic studies using a syringe pump (Barker, Gonsalves, MacPherson, Slevin, & Unwin, 1999)

 The study of surfaces is also an important topic because of their application in industrial processes.
-The conjugation of Scanning Electrochemical Microscopy (SECM) in a drop level has proven to be a powerful tool for the study of catalysts, surface corrosion and biological processes.
-Cortes-Salazar et al (2010), developed a fountain pen probe incorporating a fluidic microchannel with a syringe pump to extend the scope of SECM to the study of dry surfaces in a contact regime in order to overcome the solvent evaporation problem (Cortes-Salazar et al., 2010).
+The conjugation of Scanning Electrochemical Microscopy (SECM) in a drop level has proven to be a powerful tool for the study of catalysts, surface corrosion, and biological processes.
+Cortes-Salazar et al (2010), developed a fountain pen probe incorporating a fluidic microchannel with a syringe pump to extend the scope of SECM to the study of dry surfaces in a contact regime to overcome the solvent evaporation problem (Cortes-Salazar et al., 2010).

 Conclusion